foundry-rs/book/src/reference/config.md

 # only for the required contracts.
 This can reduce compile time
 # for `forge test`, but is experimental.
 sparse_mode = false
+# Whether or not to use the Yul intermediate representation compilation pipeline
+via_ir = false
+# How to treat revert (and require) reason strings.
+revert_strings = "default"
 ```

 ### Configuration keys